borromeo-labs/laz/README.md

 ### Running API

+By default, we recommend you to consume the staging API.

-Check the `api` directory for more information.
+If you plan on running the API locally, check the `api` directory for more information.